 Patients who had been prescribed antibiotics in the past three to six months were 37% more likely to require a second treatment for their UTI, compared with those who had not been given antibiotics in the last year.

 The individuals who had been recommended antibiotics in the previous one to a quarter of a year were almost twice as prone to require subsequent treatment.
-What’s more, those prescribed antibiotics in the last month were multiple occasions bound to need a subsequent treatment, contrasted with the individuals who had not been given antibiotics in the previous year.
+What’s more, those prescribed antibiotics in the last month were on multiple occasions bound to need a subsequent treatment, contrasted with the individuals who had not been given antibiotics in the previous year.

-Scientists noted, “these figures all suggest that antibiotic resistance was the cause of treatment failure.”
+Scientists noted, “These figures all suggest that antibiotic resistance was the cause of treatment failure.”

 The study is published in the journal EClinicalMedicine.